 Her homemade banana bread recipe is pretty amazing and ridiculously simple.
 In her words, “It’s quick, it’s easy and, with only 9 ingredients, you really can’t mess it up.”
 A classic recipe, she calls for four very ripe bananas and all the other ingredients you would expect like flour, eggs, sugar, baking soda and salt.
 Of course if you want to add your own mix-ins, like a swirl of pumpkin pudding mix for the fall or raspberry jam in the summer, you can do just that.

 As a tip, she says to buy a few extra bananas when you are at the grocery store and set them aside to ripen.
-Once they start to develop black spots, you know they almost ready to bake with.
+Once they start to develop black spots, you know they are almost ready to bake with.
 For a sweeter banana flavor, aim for bananas that are nearly all brown and even, if possible, almost black.

 What’s her one ingredient indulgence?
 An entire stick of softened butter.
 The extra butter adds loads more flavor and keeps the bread light and moist after baking.